Virginia Tech Helmet Lab confirms headgear dramatically reduces concussions

 - Storelli's ExoShield reduces concussions by 84%

-The Storelli family is proud to see years of work prominently displayed as the best product on the market, and thankful to all the parents, players and coaches who have believed in our mission all along.
+The Storelli family is proud to see years of work prominently displayed as the best product on the market and thankful to all the parents, players and coaches who have believed in our mission all along.
+It is our firm belief that our concussion headgear will offer players of all ages protection from serious head injuries and their long-term consequences.

 Virginia Tech's full press release is below.